 To learn more about membership, contact NALP at firstname.lastname@example.org or call 202-835-1001.

 NALP’s Board of Director’s approved an adjustment to the membership categories in response to the ongoing law firm consolidation trend, a trend that has resulted in fewer law firm member institutions, many of which are far larger than they used to be.
 We have assigned law firm member institutions to the appropriate membership categories based on the lawyer headcount information found in the NALP Directory of Legal Employers.
 If you have been placed in the wrong category, please contact us at (202) 835-1001 or email@example.com.

-The chart below shows the 2020 NALP member dues fees and structure for the 2020 membership year.
+The chart below shows the 2021 NALP membership dues and structure for the 2020 membership year.
 The NALP membership year runs from January 1 — December 31.

 |New Law School (first-year introductory rate)||$775/yr.|

 |New Law Firm — US or Canada (first-year introductory rate)||$775/yr.|